cleo/ngx-json-schema-form/projects/jsf/README.md

 export class ExampleModule { }
 ```

-3. Configure your Angular component to use the JSON Schema Form.
+(3) Configure your Angular component to use the JSON Schema Form.
 Reference the example below as well as a detailed list below of the necessary steps.
    - Create a JSFConfig object to control the commonly used confguration items:
       - If this is an edit case
       - If sections are collapsible
       - If there are dividers between sections
-   - Inject the JSFDataItemService into your constructor and use the `getFormDataItems()` method to transform the JSON 7 schema and corresponding values into an array of FormDataItems.
+   - Inject the JSFDataItemService into your constructor and use the `getFormDataItems()` method to transform the JSON 7 Schema and corresponding values into an array of FormDataItems.
 FormDataItems are the data model that the JSF understands and uses to generate the angular forms.
    - Create a Submit button in your component.
 Listen to the `disableSubmit` event emitted from the JSON Schema Form and disable your submit button.
    - Create a ViewChild property in your component to reference your JSFComponent.
 Use this property to get the submitted form values by calling `this.schemaFormComponent.getFormValues();`
    - [Optional] Listen to the `formHeightChange` event emitted from the JSON Schema Form.